DALLAS – Over the weekend, Saxony’s team of “Health Gurus” won the Texas Healthcare Challenge.

 The judges – a panel largely made up of physicians – were impressed enough to award Saxony’s team the grand prize.
 The “Health Gurus” were awarded $120,000 worth of IBM Watson Cloud credits, as well as a $1,000 cash prize.

-“We are immensely proud of Yasir, Pitts, and Justin,” said Alan Stein, vice president of Saxony’s healthcare practice.
+“We are immensely proud of Yasir, Pitts, and Justin,” said Alan Stein, vice president at Saxony Partners.
 “I can’t say I’m surprised that they won; in fact, I’d probably be more surprised if they hadn’t won!
 They consistently deliver outstanding results like these on behalf of our healthcare clients.”

 The event was multidisciplinary and included entrepreneurs, students, doctors, engineers, software developers, scientists, policymakers, and others within the healthcare industry.